selvalakshmitk/Module-3/Strings:Palindrome Check (Without Built-in Functions).md

 ## Result
-Thus, To write a Python program to check whether the string "google" is a palindrome or not, without using built-in palindrome checking functions is verified
+Thus, To write a Python program to check whether the string "malayalam" is a palindrome or not, without using built-in palindrome checking functions is verified